gbif/pipelines/CONTRIBUTING.md

 The GBIF Pipelines development community welcomes contributions from anyone!
 Thank you.

-If you have questions please open [an issue](https://github.com/gbif/pipelines/issues/new) or contact the developers at informatics@gbif.org.
+If you have questions please open [an issue](https://github.com/gbif/pipelines/issues/new) or join the [mailing list](https://lists.gbif.org/mailman/listinfo/pipelines).

 There are different ways you can contribute that help this project:
 - Log [issues](https://github.com/gbif/pipelines/issues) and help document a bug or specify new functionality